lee5378/cyber_careers/nontech.md

-# Transitioning into Tech
+# Transitioning into Technology Operations

-If you're new to the tech world and looking to land your first tech job, take a look at these resources.
+If you're new to the tech world and looking to land your first tech job, take a look at these resources first.

 ## Certifications